* Berkshire rises after strong results

 * PepsiCo up after naming Ramon Laguarta as CEO

-Aug 6 (Reuters) - The S&P 500 rose on Monday as results from Berkshire Hathaway boosted optimism about a strong earnings season, and Facebook lifted the tech-heavy Nasdaq index after a report it was planning new services.
+Aug 6 (Reuters) - The S&P 500 rose on Monday as results from Berkshire Hathaway boosted optimism about a strong earnings season, while gains for Facebook on a report that it was planning to offer new services, lifted the tech-heavy Nasdaq index.

-The S&P was about 20 points below a record hit on Jan.
-26 after its first five-week run of gains this year as robust corporate earnings have helped investors shrug off worries about U.S. trade tensions with countries including China.
+The benchmark S&P index notched up its first five-week run of gains this year on Friday as robust corporate earnings helped investors shrug off worries about U.S. trade policies.

-The finance sector’s biggest contributor was Berkshire Hathaway Inc, which was up 2.6 percent after the Warren Buffett-led conglomerate reported a 67 percent surge in quarterly operating profit.
+Berkshire Hathaway Inc rose 3.7 percent after the Warren Buffett-led conglomerate reported a 67 percent surge in quarterly operating profit.

 Of the 413 S&P 500 companies that have reported results so far, 79.2 percent have topped earnings estimates, according to Thomson Reuters data.
 That is well above the average of 72 percent for the past four quarters.

-Technology’s biggest boost came from Facebook, which gained 3.4 percent after the Wall Street Journal reported it had asked large U.S. banks to share detailed financial information about their customers, as part of an effort to offer new services to users.
+Facebook gained 3.4 percent after the Wall Street Journal reported the company had asked large U.S. banks to share detailed financial information about their customers, as part of an effort to offer new services to users.

-The S&P 500 posted 21 new 52-week highs and no new lows; the Nasdaq Composite recorded 70 new highs and 67 new lows.
-(Additional reporting by James Thorne in New York, Sruthi Shankar in Bengaluru; Editing by Anil D’Silva, Shounak Dasgupta and Jonathan Oatis)
+The S&P index recorded 19 new 52-week highs and no new lows, while the Nasdaq recorded 65 new highs and 58 new lows.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D’Silva and Shounak Dasgupta)